SuperTuck/blissperflib/README.md

 Run repack.pl from your bliss repository and copy `Repository\deploy\@Bliss\addons\dayz_server.pbo`
 to `Arma 2\@Bliss\addons\dayz_server.pbo`

-Just to clarify, it is **NOT NESSECARY** to prepare the profiler if you only want use the optimized function('s) from the library.
+Just to clarify, it is **NOT NESSECARY** to prepare the profiler, if you only want use the optimized function('s) from the library.
-All you need then is the installed `blissperflib.dll` and the related .sqf replacement, `fnc_split.sqf` for example.
+All you need then is the installed `blissperflib.dll` and the related `.sqf` replacement, `fnc_split.sqf` for example.
+Thats all for now.

 **ENJOY THE DIFFERENCE** and sorry for my english :/